aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 #### Security groups for interface VPC endpoints

-By default, interface VPC endpoints create a new security group and traffic is **not** automatically allowed from the VPC CIDR.
+If the `public` parameter is set to false, interface VPC endpoints create a new security group and traffic is **not** automatically allowed from the VPC CIDR.

 Use the `connections` object to allow traffic to flow to the endpoint: